epfl-lasa/air_hockey/src/air_hockey/usage.md

 * ROS_MASTER_URI: 128.178.145.165
 * ROS_IP: 128.178.96.208

-#### Terminal setup
+### Terminal setup

 To facilitate starting commands, we connect via ssh from Computer 1 to Computer 2 :
 ```bash
 ssh elise@128.178.96.208
 ```

 You should have 4 terminals, 3 connected to the docker container on Computer 1 and one on the docker container on Computer 2.
-From now on, Computer 2 will refer to that last terminal (connected via ssh)
+From now on, Computer 2 will refer to that last terminal (connected via ssh).

 Make sure the docker image is build with the correct ROS_IP and ROS_MASTER_URI arguments.